broadinstitute/gatk/scripts/variantstore/docs/aou/vds/removing_samples.md

 ```

 **Note:** this script hardcodes a memory value for the driver node.
 If using a driver node with a different amount of
 memory this value should be adjusted to avoid using too little or too much memory.
+One can ask the Hail team in Zulip if
+uncertain what value to use.

 ## Installing the current Hail wheel